What should you really know about browsing for homes online?

 You would not read last month’s Vanity Fair for the latest gossip, right?
 So, you should not browse property sites which show old listings.
 Get the latest listings from realtor.com®, which pulls its information every 15 minutes from the Multiple Listing Service (MLS), regional databases where real estate brokers post listings for sale.
 This means realtor.com®’s listings are more accurate than some others, like Zillow and Trulia, which may update less often.
 Your REALTOR® might have other suggestions of sites and apps which use the MLS as well.

 The best properties are not always the best looking.

 They say a picture is worth a thousand words, but what they do not say is a picture can also hide a thousand cracked floorboards, busted boilers, and leaky pipes.
 So, while it is natural to focus on photos while browsing, make sure to also consider the property description and other key features: the year the home was built, price per square foot, and how many days the property has been on the market.

-Treat your Realtor® like your bestie.
+Treat your REALTOR® like your bestie.

-An agent who can go beyond and deliver the dish on specific properties is a true friend indeed, more likely to guide you away from homes with hidden problems, and more likely to save you the time of visiting a random listing.
+A real estate broker who can go beyond and deliver the dish on specific properties is a true friend indeed, more likely to guide you away from homes with hidden problems, and more likely to save you the time of visiting a random listing.